obsidian-language/obsidian-c/README.md

   - An inclusive, friendly, and open community.
   - Comprehensive toolset: compiler, libraries, documentation, package manager, and more.

-## Why build Obsidian?
+## Why Build Obsidian?

-C++ is the go-to language for high-performance applications, but it's burdened with decades of technical debt, making improvements difficult.
-We believe that starting fresh with a new language—without the legacy baggage of C/C++—is the best way to overcome these challenges.
-Obsidian aims to offer a language with clean syntax, modular design, and modern features that make the transition from C++ easier without sacrificing performance.
+C++ has long been the standard for high-performance applications, but its extensive history has introduced significant technical debt, complicating further advancements.
+We believe that creating a new language from the ground up—free from the legacy constraints of C/C++—is the optimal solution to these issues.
+Obsidian is designed to provide a language with a clean syntax, modular architecture, and contemporary features, facilitating a smoother transition from C++ without compromising on performance.

-Obsidian isn't meant to replace modern languages like Go, Swift, or Rust; it's meant for cases where migrating away from C++ is not feasible due to design or performance reasons.
+Obsidian is not intended to replace modern languages like Go, Swift, or Rust; rather, it is tailored for scenarios where moving away from C++ is impractical due to design or performance constraints.

 ## Language Goals